A group from a map and orbit equivalence: An action of on

 The goal of this subsection is to show that the map $ {\cal A}_{_{g}}$ is well defined and can be extended to a map on the graph $\Gamma_{\Phi}$.
-In particular we need to check that the map $ {\cal A}_{_{g}}$ does not depend on the expression, in the generators, of the element $g$.
+We will have to check, in particular, that the map $ {\cal A}_{_{g}}$ does not depend on the expression, in the generators, of the element $g$.

 The next subsection will be about proving that this map defines a geometric action.
 These are the main technical parts of the proof.